FOREX-Euro resists further drop, eyes on Draghi

 * U.S. holiday may weigh on trade

-* China industrial output in line with forecasts, Aussie unfazed (Repeats to more subscribers)
+* China industrial output in line with forecasts, Aussie unfazed (Adds more quotes, updates prices)

 By Patrick Graham